 Shankar and I were among the 15 odd software engineers who were drafted in as the ‘3rd batch’ of Infosys, Mangalore branch back in 1996.
-While I was one of those uninitiated engineers taking my baby steps in the world of programming, Shankar was already creating rotating patters and graphics (using C).
+While I was one of those uninitiated engineers taking my baby steps in the world of programming, Shankar was already creating rotating patterns and graphics (using C).
 He was one of those true techies, born to program.
-Our first project, code named BKB2DB2, was insane – it had about ten of us working 16-18 hour days for close to 6 months straight.
-Shankar, with his saintly demeanor and soft, firm voice was the only calm presence amidst all the madness.
-After that project we had drifted apart and lost touch with each other.
+Our first project, code-named BKB2DB2, was insane – it had about ten of us working 16-18 hour days for close to 6 months straight.
+Shankar, with his saintly demeanour and soft, firm voice was the only calm presence amidst all the madness.
+After that project, we had drifted apart and lost touch with each other.

 The newspaper report

 It was a Whatsapp message a few days ago from a common friend of ours that reminded me of Shankar again.
 The message had the link to the newspaper report I mentioned earlier.
 The report had a picture of a goatee sporting Shankar, selling yam in a market in Mangalore.

 What?!
 The programming ace was now after bugs of a different kind?
 The guy who used to give us ‘knowledge dumps’ was now dipping his hands in the real dump?
 I had to find out first-hand; so I tracked down his phone number and got myself invited to his farm.